Medabots: World Robattle Cup competitors

-Team France is represented by the Beret Brothers (ルパン三兄弟, Rupan Sankyōdai; Three Lupin Brothers) from France consisting of Jean-Luc Beret (アレスール・ルパン, Aresūru Rupan) and his thief-type Medabot Monoklar who specializes in shooting, Jean-Paul Beret and his Goemon-type Medabot Kamafive who specializes in fire attacks, and Jean-Guy Beret and his revolver-type Medabot Wildfire who specializes in cannon attacks.
-They are masters of disguise and cheaters who have been stealing the medals of their opponents forcing them to forfeit.
+Team France is represented by the Beret Brothers (ルパン三兄弟, Rupan Sankyōdai; Three Lupin Brothers) from France and consists of Jean-Luc Beret (アレスール・ルパン, Aresūru Rupan) and his thief-type Medabot Monoklar who specializes in shooting, Jean-Paul Beret and his Goemon-type Medabot Kamafive who specializes in fire attacks, and Jean-Guy Beret and his revolver-type Medabot Wildfire who specializes in cannon attacks.
+They are masters of disguise and cheaters who have been stealing the medals of their opponents, forcing them to forfeit.
 Thanks to the Phantom Renegade, Team Japan exposed the Beret Brothers' actions as Metabee defeated them with the Medaforce while claiming that they are lousy Medafighters.
-After consulting with the other referees, Mr. Referee announced that the Beret Brothers have committed a foul enabling Team Japan to win by default.
-In addition, Mr. Referee states that the Beret Brothers are banned for life from all official matches in the World Medabot Federation.
+After consulting with the other referees, Mr. Referee announced that the Beret Brothers have committed a foul, enabling Team Japan to win by default.
+In addition, he states that the Beret Brothers are banned for life from all official matches in the World Medabot Federation.